 - (1) The Concessioner must implement a source reduction program designed to minimize its use of disposable products in its operations.
-The Concessioner is encouraged to purchase and reuse materials to the extent Feasible as the first choice in source reduction. - (2) The Concessioner must develop, promote and implement a litter abatement program.
-The Concessioner must remove litter from its land assignment, whether generated by the Concessioner's activities or blown in from surrounding areas. - (3) The Concessioner must provide an effective management system for the collection and disposal of solid waste generated by its facilities and services.
-Solid waste may be disposed of in the Service-provided dumpsters in the Bird Island Basin area. - (4) The Concessioner must develop, promote and implement a recycling program for commonly recyclable materials (paper, cardboard, aluminum, plastics, glass, etc) accepted within the local market. - (5) The Concessioner must collect and remove all recyclables from the Area and transport them to an authorized recycling center.
-The Concessioner may contract with an independent vendor, with Service approval, to provide recycling services. - (6) Outdoor receptacles for solid waste and/or recyclables must be waterproof, vermin-proof, and covered with properly functioning lids to exclude wildlife.
-Indoor receptables should be similarly constructed based on use (i.e. food waste versus office trash).
+The Concessioner is encouraged to purchase and reuse materials to the extent Feasible as the first choice in source reduction. - (2) The Concessioner must develop, promote and implement a litter abatement program. - (3) The Concessioner must provide an effective management system for the collection, storage and disposal of solid waste generated by its facilities and services. - (4) The Concessioner must develop, promote and implement as part of its solid waste management system, a recycling program for all Area-specified materials that fully supports the National Park Service's recycling efforts.
+Area-specified materials include, but may not be limited to, paper, newsprint, cardboard, bimetals, plastics, aluminum and glass.
+The Concessioner's recycling program must address large items such as computers and other electronics, white goods and other bulky items. - (5) The Concessioner must collect and dispose of solid waste on a frequency (approved by the Service) as necessary to prevent the accumulation of waste. - (6) To prevent pest attraction and breeding, all solid waste from the Concessioner's operations must be adequately bagged, tied, and stored in sealed containers. - (7) Outdoor receptacles must be waterproof, vermin-proof, and covered with properly functioning bear-proof lids.
+Indoor receptacles should be similarly constructed based on use (i.e. food waste versus office trash). - (8) The Concessioner must transport and dispose of solid waste that is not recycled at an authorized sanitary landfill or transfer station.
+The Concessioner must transport recyclables to an authorized recycling center. - (9) The Concessioner must obtain Service approval prior to contracting with any third party for solid waste services.